facebookresearch/AnimatedDrawings/README.md

 # Animated Drawings
 This repo contains an implementation of the algorithm described in the paper, `A Method for Automatically Animating Children's Drawings of the Human Figure'.

 In addition, this repo aims to be a useful creative tool in its own right, allowing you to flexibly create animations starring your own drawn characters.
+If you do create something fun with this, let us know!
+Use hashtag **#fairanimateddrawings**

 ## Installation